Sports Phone: 943-2355

 Players in the Dearborn volleyball league shall be amateurs.

-NOTE 1: All players shall be 18 years of age as of October 1, 2013.
+NOTE 1: All players must be 18 years of age as of October 1, 2014.
 NOTE 2: The use of an illegal player in a sports contest shall result in the suspension of the manager and/or the player involved and forfeiture of the game.

 An entry fee of $350.00